Caseyyu2/react-native-website/docs/getting-started.md

 ## Running your React Native application

 Install the [Expo](https://expo.io) client app on your iOS or Android phone and connect to the same wireless network as your computer.
-Using the Expo app, scan the QR code from your terminal to open your project.
+Using the Expo app, For android user you can scan the QR code from your terminal to open your project.
+IOS version of expo removed capability of scanning QR code due to Apple app review guideline.
+However, you can access choose get a text of your exp link.
+Click that link starts with exp, expo app will launch automatically.

 ### Modifying your app